 Electric cars use more electricity than household appliances like a refrigerator.
-However, according to the Department of Energy Efficiency and Renewable Energy, the average annual energy use for an electric car is substantially less than household water heating.
+However, according to the Department of Energy Efficiency and Renewable Energy, the average annual energy use for an electric car is substantially less than for household water heating.

 Specifically, a typical Nissan LEAF will consume around 1,300 kWh (kilowatt-hours) annually compared to 4,700 kWh for average household water heating consumption.
-Furthermore, the LEAF had an average running cost of 3.8 cents per mile, much better than a comparable Nissan Versa.
+Furthermore, the LEAF had an average running cost of 3.8 cents per mile, much better than a comparable gas-powered Nissan Versa.

 What are Level 2 and Level 3 charging?

 Charging options divide up into three levels: Level 1, Level 2, and what some folks refer to as Level 3, or Direct Current (DC) fast chargers.
 You can use a Level 1 or Level 2 charger in your home, although a Level 2 will require professional installation.
-First, Level 1 chargers employ a household 120-volt that, admittedly, slows the charging process for an electric car dramatically.
+First, Level 1 chargers employ a household 120-volt that, admittedly, slows the charging process for an electric car.
 However, if you want a much quicker option, the Level 2 charger adds an average of 14 to 35 miles of range per hour of charging.

 Which cars should you consider when looking for an electric car?